Types Of Offer in Compromise

 This type of Offer in Compromise is based on your financial situation.
 The IRS looks at your “Reasonable Collection Potential.”
 Your Reasonable Collection Potential is the amount the IRS can expect to collect from you based on the IRS Collection Financial Standards.
 This looks at your total assets and available income based on the IRS’ calculations.
 If you have more assets than the total tax debt, it is unlikely you will get this type of Offer in Compromise accepted.
 If you have a high rent or mortgage, you might not qualify as well.

 The same financial analysis applies to both personal and business Offers.
 Business Offers are harder to get accepted.
 The rules can get trickier for payroll debts..
 See our personal Offer in Compromise guide for more information on this type of Offer for individuals.
 See our business Offer in Compromise page for more information on business Offers.

-Exceptional Circumstances Offer in Compromise (AKA Effective Tax Adminstration)
+Exceptional Circumstances Offer in Compromise (AKA Effective Tax Administration)

 This type of Offer in Compromise is basically a plea for help when you won’t qualify for a Doubt as to Collectibility Offer in Compromise.
-You have enough to pay the debt in full, but for some reason it would cause an extreme economic hardship or be unfair for you to pay it.
+You have enough to pay the debt in full.
+But for some reason, it would cause extreme economic hardship or be unfair for you to pay it.

 Doubt as to Liability Offer in Compromise

 If you believe the tax amount owed is incorrect, you would do this type of Offer in Compromise.
 If there is already a final court judgment or decision on your case, this type of Offer in Compromise is not available.